acornapps/cube-manual-en/commands/delete-command.md

 # `delete` command

 The `delete` command deletes node and add-ons (monitoring, Cocktail, etc.) from a Kubernetes cluster.
-Only node deletions are supported in the current version.

-_The delete command merely removes a node from a cluster - it does not destroy it physically_.
+_The delete command for baremetal cluster only removes a node from a cluster - it does not destroy it physically_.

 ---